• 3 days ago

 • 4Minutes

-Our 3D rendering studio excels at both techniques.
+As a studio specializing in aerial 3D rendering services, we work with both techniques daily.
 So, in this guide, we describe the pros and cons of using backdrop photos and fully 3D scenes in the context of aerial visualizations.
 It will help you to choose the best method for your project’s needs, budget, and timeline.
-Let’s dive in!
+Read on to find out which method suits your project best!

 #1.
 Drone-Captured Aerial Backgrounds